What Is The Chameleon Effect And Is It Real?

 Researchers at UC-San Diego discovered in their own tests that the deciding factor was that intentional mimics seemed condescending to the subjects.
 The ones who were caught intentionally mimicking were even seen as incompetent compared to those who had natural gestures.

 The theory of mimicking people you want to bond with is good, but timing is everything.
 Perfecting the timing of mimicry and making it appear natural, as opposed to deliberate and or overly strategic, involves a deeper understanding of people.

 For instance, do you understand how a person would react to certain mimicking gestures?
 If you want to convey that you like a person, you could be more obvious with the mirroring signals.
 However, if you are talking to a superior at work, there is a power shift.
-The boss knows you "like" him or her, so deliberate mirroring may appear to be insincere flattery.
+The boss knows you "like" them, so deliberate mirroring may appear to be insincere flattery.
 The gestures would have to be subtle.
 Posturing and tone of voice may be more effective in this scenario.
 Mirroring requires a good understanding of people and relationships.

-What Chartrand and Bargh Understood About the Chameleon Effect
+What Chartrand And Bargh Understood About The Chameleon Effect

 This leads us to another point referenced in Chartrand and Bargh report.
 They stated that "students who rated high on empathy were more likely to imitate others."
 Therefore, the naturalness of this mimicry comes when the person has true empathy for the person they're interacting with.
 Chartrand even said, "Those who pay more attention, mimic more."

 If a person with low empathy tries to mimic someone, then the results will be largely negative.
 Their shallow interest in the other person will be obvious.
 Deeper connection requires deeper empathy and understanding.
 It may not even be worth faking mimicry or the chameleon effect at all.
 The better strategy would be to work on developing true empathy for the other person, such as the ability to see and feel things from their perspective, not just your own.